 Notes on Approximation Theory

-The notes in this page catalog results that may be useful in finding bounds on how close a polynomial or rational function is to a single-variable function on a compact interval.
+The notes in this page catalog results that may be useful in finding bounds on how close a single-variable function is to a polynomial or rational function (or, more generally, a “simpler” version of the other function).

 The aim is to find error bounds that are explicit, with no hidden constants and without introducing transcendental or trigonometric functions.
 If an error bound is explicit, it can be computed offline, without performing an approximation first, so that it can be known, for example, which degree polynomial to build in order to come close to a function with a given accuracy.